-What we know about Trump's immigration plans
+Trump to give immigration speech amid major questions

 - His running mate and campaign manager said Trump will address the issue with more specifics soon

+Washington (CNN)Donald Trump said Sunday night he plans to make a "major speech" on immigration during his stop in Arizona on Wednesday.

+"I will be making a major speech on ILLEGAL IMMIGRATION on Wednesday in the GREAT State of Arizona.
+Big crowds, looking for a larger venue," Trump's tweet said.

-Washington (CNN)Donald Trump wants a US-Mexico border wall, "extreme vetting" of new immigrants and deportations of those who commit crimes.
+Trump's immigration policy received renewed scrutiny recently after he seemingly softened his stance on how to treat undocumented immigrants and then reaffirmed his support for deporting them.
+He's been consistent on a few points, however: building a US-Mexico border wall, "extreme vetting" of new immigrants and deportations of those who commit crimes.

-But does Trump still want a "deportation force" to expel all undocumented immigrants already in the United States?

 Trump spokeswoman Katrina Pierson says none of it is really that complicated, however.